1. Use of the Village Hall

 - No unauthorised heating appliances shall be used on the premises;

 - The First Aid box shall be readily available to all users of the premises.
 It is located in the foyer, along with a defibrillator.
-The Manager shall be informed of any accident, injury or dangerous occurrences that happen on the premises;
+The Manager shall be informed of any accident, injury or dangerous occurrences that happen on the premise and these will be recorded;

 - All electrical equipment brought into the building shall comply with the Electricity at Work Regulations, 1989.
 The Management Committee disclaims all responsibility for claims and costs arising out of any such equipment that does not so comply.